"Hamilton", American History, and the Importance of Heroes

 With its impeccable staging and choreography, some of the best character development you’ll find in any narrative form, and iconic blend of classic Broadway show tunes, rap, hip hop, and R&B, Hamilton attempts to do what few musicals, movies, or books have been able to pull off: it puts its finger on the heartbeat of America’s legacy by telling the story of America’s heroes then through the voices of America now.

-Hamilton reminds us that, for those fortunate to call the United States of America their home, America’s history is their history, and its Founding Fathers are their Founding Fathers, regardless of their skin color or whether they were born here or not.
-America is also unique that it is one of the few countries where being American is not limited or solely defined by one’s:
+Hamilton reminds us that, for those blessed to call the United States of America their home, America’s history is their history, and its Founding Fathers are their Founding Fathers, regardless of their skin color or whether they were born here or not.
+America is also unique that it is one of the few countries where being American is not defined by one’s:

 It is, as Alexander Hamilton reflects, “a place where even orphan immigrants can leave their fingerprints.”

-In this country, anyone can take part in the American dream even if they look nothing like the nation’s founders.
+In this country, anyone can take part in the American dream and share in the American experience.
+They don't have to be born here.
+They don't even have to be descendent of the founders or look anything like them.
 This, I would argue, is a beautiful thing!

 So what does unite America and hold Americans together through tough times?
 What makes America an incredible nation, even with its flaws, and why do so many people long to make this country their home?

-It is our values, our ideals, our shared history, and the principles of liberty, freedom, justice, and opportunity articulated by the Founders that made America such a game-changing experiment then and still to this day.
+It is our values, our ideals, our shared history, and the ideals of liberty, freedom, and equal opportunity articulated by the Founders that made America such a game-changing, world-influencing experiment.

-Ambitious, enterprising, courageous, and, yes, entirely human, America’s Founding Fathers turned the world upside down with their radical idea of forging a nation founded on the principle that all men are created equal and endowed by their Creator with certain alienable rights that are neither supplied by nor should be infringed upon by the government.
+Ambitious, enterprising, courageous, and, yes, entirely human and flawed, America’s Founding Fathers turned the world upside down with their radical idea of forging a nation founded on the principle that "all men are created equal and endowed by their Creator with certain alienable rights" that aren't granted or supplied by the government.

-It often takes living outside of freedom for one to truly understand and appreciate just how precious freedom really is.
-And those who have fled or escaped genuinely oppressive governments or tyrannical regimes know that what America stands for and provides should never be taken for granted or discarded so easily.
+It sometimes takes living outside of freedom for one to truly understand and appreciate just how precious freedom really is.
+And those who have fled or escaped genuinely oppressive, authoritative governments or tyrannical regimes know that what America stands for and provides should never be taken for granted or discarded so easily.

 With the Declaration of Independence, the Founding Fathers laid out America’s mission statement, which it would be tasked with living up for the rest of its existence.
 And when it didn’t, the words carefully chosen by men like Thomas Jefferson, Benjamin Franklin, and John Adams, would provide justification for rightful challenge, criticism, and reform.
 We’ve seen this throughout American history, and thank God we have.

-Our nation’s most significant voices, speaking and acting across over two hundred years of its history, fought a violent revolution followed by a bloody civil war followed by multiple global conflicts followed by an ongoing civil rights battle to ensure that the freedoms articulated in our Constitution, Bill of Rights, and Declaration of Independence would be accessible to all who call this nation their home.
+Our nation’s most influential voices, speaking and acting across over two hundred years of its history, fought a violent revolution followed by a bloody civil war followed by multiple global conflicts followed by a civil rights battle to ensure that the freedoms articulated in our Constitution, Bill of Rights, and Declaration of Independence would be accessible to all who call this nation their home.

-Of course, many will be quick to point out that many of the opportunities outlined in the Declaration of Independence weren’t extended to everyone at the onset.
-Sadly, this is true.
-But again, this is why the Declaration of Independence is such a profound document in that it provided the justification for future abolitionists, women's rights activists, and civil rights leaders to argue, “if we really believe in these words, we need to live up to them!”
+Of course, many will be quick to point out that many of the liberties and opportunities outlined in the Declaration of Independence were not extended to everyone at the onset.
+This is true.
+But again, this is why the Declaration of Independence is such a profound document in that it provided the justification for future abolitionists, suffragettes, and civil rights leaders to argue, “if we really believe in these words, we need to live up to them!”
 And they were right.

 The Declaration of Independence didn’t need to be changed.
 It needed to be applied.